Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Emergency Response Coordination team.
 Workers in safety gear with a stretcher, likely during RII41319 Certificate IV training.

-This course equips students with advanced planning and decision-making skills required to coordinate on-site emergency responses.
-It supports compliance with workplace emergency procedures, organisational protocols, and relevant legislative and regulatory frameworks, in alignment with the outcomes of RII41319 Certificate IV in Emergency Response Coordination.
+This training course equips students with the advanced planning and decision-making skills required to coordinate on-site emergency responses.
+It supports compliance with workplace emergency procedures, organisational protocols, and relevant legislative and regulatory frameworks, aligning with the outcomes of the RII41319 Certificate IV in Emergency Response Coordination.

-The RII41319 Certificate IV in Emergency Response Coordination consists of 12 units of competency: 3 core units and 9 elective units, selected to align with the student’s current or intended work environment in accordance with the training package requirements.
+The RII41319 Certificate IV in Emergency Response Coordination comprises 12 units of competency3 core units and 9 elective units.
+Elective units are selected to match the student’s current or intended work environment and meet the training package requirements.

 Core Units: